menu

 Demographics

-The percentage of adults in Watseka with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.36% of adults in Watseka have a bachelor's degree or advanced degree.
+The rate of college-level education in Watseka is quite a bit lower than the national average among all cities of 21.84%: just 11.26% of people here over 25 have a bachelor's degree or an advanced degree.

 Watseka is a somewhat ethnically-diverse city.
 The people who call Watseka home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Watseka residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Watseka include German, Irish, French, Hungarian, and Dutch.
+The greatest number of Watseka residents report their race to be White, followed by Asian.
+Important ancestries of people in Watseka include German, Irish, English, French, and Italian.

 The most common language spoken in Watseka is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Tagalog.

 Notable & Unique Neighborhood Characteristics